 Take meter readings at both properties on moving day

 The last thing you want is to pay for energy that someone else has used, either in your current property or your new home.
-This is why it’s so important to at both properties on your moving day.
+This is why it’s so important to take a meter reading at both properties on your moving day.
 It’s a good idea to take pictures of both meters just in case either supplier requests them.
 You can submit your meter reading over the phone, online or via your supplier’s mobile app.

 The sooner you switch, the more you save